Kinjalrk2k/MicroPosts/README.md

 # MicroPosts
+A simple Mirco-posting application (A cheap Twitter) using Babel & Webpack along with `json-server` for a fake REST API on a local database!

 > This is a part of Brad Traversy's Modern JavaScript From The Beginning on Udemy Section 13.
 Microposts Project - CRUD Front End (Webpack & Babel)